-Other than for the Weber-Davis Irrigation Company immediately downstream of the powerhouse (and as memorialized in the 1938 BOR contract), PacifiCorp is not aware of any existing or proposed uses of Project waters for irrigation, domestic water supply, industrial or other purposes that would impose additional upstream or downstream constraints to Project operations.
+Other than for the Weber-Davis Irrigation Company immediately downstream of the powerhouse (as memorialized in the 1938 BOR contract), PacifiCorp is not aware of any existing or proposed uses of Project waters for irrigation, domestic water supply, industrial or other purposes that would impose additional upstream or downstream constraints to Project operations.

 Other than the Project itself, there are no known in-stream flow uses, existing water rights or pending water rights in the Project vicinity upstream of the Weber project that would be affected by continued operation of the Project.
-It should be noted that no changes to existing water rights are proposed or envisioned as a result of this license process.